Supersaturation for subgraph counts: Introduction

 \begin{theorem} Let $\theta$ be a real number and $s$ and $t$ be integers with $2\leq t\leq s\leq \theta+1$.
 If $G$ is a graph on $n$ vertices such that $k_t(G)\geq \binom{\theta}{t}\parens{n/\theta}^t$, then $k_s(G)\geq \binom{\theta}{s}\parens{n/\theta}^s$. \end{theorem}

-This result follows from the theorem of Bollob\'as via Theorem $1.7'$ of Section VI of \cite{EXT}.
-A more direct approach, using the following beautiful theorem of Moon and Moser \cite{MM} and the method outlined in Lov\'asz's Combinatorial Problems and Exercises \cite[Section 10, Question 40]{LL}, is also possible.
+We cannot find this result in the literature, but it can be proved by iteratively applying the following beautiful theorem of Moon and Moser \cite{MM} and the method outlined in Lov\'asz's Combinatorial Problems and Exercises \cite[Section 10, Question 40]{LL}.

 \begin{theorem}[Moon-Moser] For any graph $G$ on $n$ vertices and any $s\ge 2$,

 \end{theorem}